-Bachelor of Science with Distinction, in Biology, June, 1978, The Pennsylvania State University, University Park, PA
+1978: Bachelor of Science with Distinction, Biology, Pennsylvania State University, University Park, PA

 My research focuses on the neurobiology of GI function in health and disease states and uses a variety of experimental approaches including electrophysiology, calcium imaging, immunocytochemistry and molecular biology.
 Three different questions are under investigation using mice guinea pigs and human tissue.

 Gallbladder smooth muscle function.
 The objectives of our ongoing research are to: (1) elucidate the cellular and ionic mechanisms by which gallbladder smooth muscle contractility is disrupted in gallstone disease; (2) determine the interrelation ship between inflammation and smooth muscle dysfunction in gallstone disease; and (3) explore the utility and mechanisms of hydrophilic bile salts in the protection of gallbladder function by preventing or reversing these disruptions.

 2012-Present: Professor, Department of Neurological Sciences, University of Vermont College of Medicine

 Inflammation-induced neuroplasticity in the colon.
 Discoveries in gut neurobiology over the past two decades have provided us with a solid understanding of the components that make up gut reflex circuits, and how these neurons function under normal physiological conditions.
 We are now examining what changes occur in various elements of the reflex circuits and the mechanisms responsible for these changes.
 We are also investigating how these changes influence propulsive motility in the colon.